-The Venetian Ghetto (ghèto) was an area of Venice where Jews were permitted to live under Venetian Republic.
+The Venetian Ghetto (ghèto) was an area of Venice where Jews were permitted to live under the Venetian Republic.

 The Ghetto is located in Cannareggio, not far from the train station.

-English (and Italian) word “ghetto” derived from the Venetian language, ghèto.
+English (and Italian) word “ghetto” is derived from the Venetian language, ghèto.
 Beginning in 1516, Jews were restricted to living in the Venetian Ghetto.

 William Shakespeare’s play The Merchant of Venice features Shylock, a Venetian Jew, and his family.